World Combat Games: World Combat Games 2010

 The first World Combat Games was held 2010 in Beijing, with competitions for boxing, judo, ju-jitsu, karate, kendo, kickboxing, sanshou, Muay Thai, sambo, sumo, taekwondo, wrestling, wushu, and an aikido demonstration.
 Over 1000 athletes from all five continents participated.
 About the same number of volunteers helped to deliver the event.
 During the eight days of competitions 118 gold medals were awarded.
 Medals were won by 60% of the nations taking part in the Games, and also by not traditional combat sports nations.
-Russia lead the medal table with 18 gold medals, followed by China (15) and the Ukraine (7).
+Russia lead the medal table with 18 gold medals, followed by China (15) and Ukraine (7).

 World Combat Games 2013

 The second World Combat Games were held in Saint Petersburg.
 In these Games, the sports of savate and fencing made their debut.
 Russia dominated the medal table, with 47 gold medals.

 World Combat Games 2019

 The demise of the SportAccord organisation, following a dispute with the International Olympic Committee and the SportAccord president Marius Vizer led to a temporary halt on the World Combat Games.
 The successor organisation, Global Association of International Sports Federations or GAISF took over the organisation of the event, and signed heads of agreement in November 2017 with official from Chinese Taipei for a 2019 edition of the event.
 However, it proved impossible to organise within the time frame, and the 2019 was shelved, with the intention of relaunching the event in 2021.